Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Results and Analysis

 Overall, these findings indicate that applying either constraints or \emph{\gls{ri}} alone can slightly reduce the severity of the generated solutions by limiting exploration.
 Yet, this effect is negligible and statistically insignificant.
-In contrast, combining the two introduces a significant reduction in severity, demonstrating that their joint influence can substantially restrict the search from reaching highly critical discrepancies.
+In contrast, combining the two results in a significant reduction in severity, demonstrating that their joint influence can substantially limit the search from reaching highly critical discrepancies.

 In summary, the results of \labelcref{rq3} reveal a clear trade-off between behavioral realism and exploratory power when applying constraints and \emph{\gls{ri}}.
 While both mechanisms independently and jointly reduce the number and severity of generated test cases, they significantly enhance alignment with real-world scenarios, as evidenced by lower \emph{\gls{aed}} values. \emph{\Gls{ri}} proves especially effective in grounding the search, but it also significantly restricts access to edge-case solutions, particularly under stricter fitness requirements.
 Conversely, unconstrained and randomly initialized search enables broader exploration and uncovers more critical solutions, though at the cost of lower realism.
-These findings emphasize the importance of selecting the appropriate configuration based on the testing objective in terms of prioritizing the realism, severity, or diversity of the discovered solutions.
+These findings emphasize the importance of selecting the appropriate configuration based on the testing objective and of prioritizing realism, severity, or diversity in the discovered solutions.